-In our previous article entitled Reinforcing Hybrid Workforce with Cloud Transformation, we have discussed that tech-savvy organizations had a revenue growth premium of 6% even during the COVID-19 pandemic because they early adopted emerging technologies in their long-term business plan.
-Given the scenario above, let's take a look at workflow automation being one of the emerging technologies that you should start exploring now.
+In our previous article entitled Reinforcing Hybrid Workforce with Cloud Transformation, we discussed that tech-savvy organizations had a revenue growth premium of 6% even during the COVID-19 pandemic because they adopted emerging technologies in their long-term business plan.
+Given the scenario above, let's take a look at workflow automation as one of the emerging technologies that you should start exploring now.

 What is Workflow Automation?

-By now, it is no news that managing SAP landscapes is far from being simple.
-Especially for an enterprise environment, managing data and the underlying infrastructure is deemed more complex without workflow automation in place.
+By now, it is no news that managing SAP landscapes is far from simple.
+Especially for an enterprise environment, managing data, and the underlying infrastructure is deemed more complex without workflow automation in place.

 It’s no wonder that when Bill McDermott left SAP as CEO, he joined ServiceNow in November 2019 as their new CEO and steered the company’s primary focus to “deliver digital workflows that create great experiences and unlock productivity”.

 Figure 1: SAP Workflow Automation with IT-Conductor